brugal/wolfcamql/README-wolfcam.txt

        /freecam offset 0 0 26  switch to third person 26 game units above player /freecam last   switch to third person and use last freecam position

-Third person options:
+Third person options (used with cg_thirdPerson and cg_chaseThirdPerson):

-  cg_thirdPersonMaxPlayerPitch  restrict pitch with third person and chasing players
+  cg_thirdPersonMaxPitch  restrict focus pitch, if this value is less than 0 pitch isn't restricted

+  cg_thirdPersonMaxPlayerPitch  restrict focus pitch, if this value is less than 0 pitch isn't restricted

   cg_thirdPersonFocusDistance  forward focus distance

   cg_thirdPersonOffsetZ  extra world height above or below entity

   cg_thirdPersonPlayerOffsetZ  extra world height above or below player

-  cg_thirdPersonPlayerPitchScale  multiply PITCH by this
+  cg_thirdPersonPitchScale  scale pitch

+  cg_thirdPersonPlayerPitchScale  scale pitch

   cg_thirdPersonAvoidSolid  shift origin closer to player or entity to avoid having something solid (ex: wall) between them

+  cg_thirdPersonAvoidSolidSize bounding box size for point checked when avoiding solid

   cg_thirdPersonPlayerCrouchHeightChange  allow player crouching to change view height

+  cg_thirdPersonMovementKeys  allow changing range, Z offset, and angle with movement keys, speed is controlled with cg_freecam_speed

+  cg_thirdPersonNoMoveAngles  angles to use when /chase non-player entity doesn't have velocity

+  cg_thirdPersonNoMoveUsePreviousAngles  use previous velocity angles when /chase non-player entity doesn't have velocity, if this is set it takes precedence over cg_thirdPersonNoMoveAngles

+  cg_thirdPersonUseEntityAngles  focus angles based on player view or velocity (non player entities)

 ---------------------------------------------------------------------------